python/cpython/Doc/tutorial/datastructures.rst

 .. method:: list.remove(x)
    :noindex:

    Remove the first item from the list whose value is equal to *x*.
-It is an error if there is no such item.
+It raises a ``ValueError`` if there is no such item.

 .. method:: list.pop([i])